ijwhite/mqttitude/docs/features.md

 	* GREEN=CONNECTED, server connection established
 	* AMBER=ERROR OCCURED, WAITING FOR RECONNECT, app will automatically try to reconnect to the server
 	* RED=ERROR, no connection to the server possible or transient errror condition

-### Family & Friends Display

-* The app shows the last known location of the user and all location data on the MQTT server

-### Log Display

-* Shows a scrollable log of the 256 last log entries (publications, subscriptions, connects, etc.)

-### MQTT Level Log

-* Shows a trace of the last 256 messages on MQTT level

 ### Background Mode